Letters from Lunenburg

 "She watched her way of life collapse in a government announcement.
 She kept going.
 She has something to teach you about that."

 In 1992, Ottawa closed the Grand Banks cod fishery.
 The stocks had collapsed after years of industrial trawling had gutted what sustained communities since 1497.
-Overnight, the industry that built Lunenburg, that employed Hazel's husband and half the men she knew, was gone.
+Overnight, the industry that built Lunenburg, that employed Hattie's husband and half the men she knew, was gone.
 Her son Dale left for Fort McMurray at 23.
 So did a generation from every maritime town in Atlantic Canada.

 If you grew up in a mill town, a mining town, a factory town, a farming community that could not compete with industrial agriculture, you already know this story from the inside.
 The announcement.
 The silence after.
 The people who stayed and the people who left and the question of which of them made the right call.

-Hazel stayed.
+Hattie stayed.
 She kept the house.
 She kept the garden.
 She kept the diary.
 She is not offering reassurance.
 She is offering something harder and more useful: proof that a person can continue.

-Give someone Hazel
+Give someone Hattie

 For the person who has everything.
 For someone going through a hard season.
 For anyone who misses a grandmother.
 The right letter, once a month, tells someone they are thought of without saying a word of it directly.